Ghazal 7, Verse 1

 SETS == REPETITION

 For more examples of baab , see {15,7} and {15,13}.
-'Encyclopedia' is not an ideal translation for baab , nor is 'gate', but it's hard to think of anything better.
-It's such a versatile word, and metrically so ideal in the present situation.
+'Gateway' is not an ideal translation for baab , nor is 'subject', but it's hard to think of anything better (see the definition above).
+In fact in the context of the first line, baab is such a piquant word that it's easy to see how it might have appealed to Ghalib.